Del/Dup and Array Tests

 BRIEF DESCRIPTION AND RATIONALE Specimen Requirements

-Array Comparative Genomic Hybridization (aCGH) enables the detection of deletions and duplications of single and multiple exons within a given gene (Tayeh et al. Genet Med 11:232-240, 2009).
+Array Comparative Genomic Hybridization (aCGH) enables the detection of deletions and duplications of single and multiple exons within a given gene (Tayeh et al. 2009).
 This test involves analysis only of the specific gene(s) of interest for each patient.

 PreventionGenetics' high density gene-centric (HDGC) aCGH is designed to have comprehensive coverage for coding regions (18 bp median probe spacing) and non-coding regions (87 bp median probe spacing) for each targeted gene and includes coverage of all transcripts.
 We also include probe coverage 5kb upstream and downstream.
 In addition, the flanking 300-bp intronic sequence on either side of targeted exons has enriched probe coverage.
-Therefore, PreventionGenetics' aCGH enables the detection of relatively small deletions and duplications within a single exon of a given gene or deletions and duplications encompassing the entire gene.
+Therefore, PreventionGenetics' aCGH enables the detection great majority of deletions and duplications encompassing a single exon of a given gene or deletions and duplications encompassing the entire gene.

-Deletion and duplication frequency varies among genes, yet it represents a significant fraction of the total pathogenic mutations in essentially every gene (Tayeh et al. 2009).
-This fraction ranges from values as low as 5% (ACADM gene; Andresen et al. Am J Hum Genet.
-68:1408-1418, 2001) up to 80% (NPHP1 gene; Konrad et al. Hum Mol Genet 5:367-371, 1996).
+The frequency of deletions and duplications varies among genes, yet it represents a significant fraction of the total pathogenic mutations in essentially every gene (Tayeh et al. 2009).
+This fraction ranges from values as low as 5% (ACADM; Andresen et al. 2001) up to 80% (NPHP1; Konrad et al. 1996).
 In cases where the majority of the reported mutations in a gene can be detected by DNA sequencing, PreventionGenetics' aCGH is an excellent complementary test when DNA sequencing fails to identify the causative mutation(s).
 In cases where the majority of the reported mutations in a gene are deletions and duplications, then PreventionGenetics' aCGH should be considered as a primary test even before DNA sequencing.
 Examples of genes where clinical sensitivity is higher by starting with del/dup testing are listed below:

 SHOX: 70-75% deletions